Guy Reffitt, Texas man who brought gun to Capitol on Jan. 6, set to be sentenced

 "He described Jan.
 6 as the 'preface' of a book," the government said in its presentence memo.
 "Reffitt also asserted that the Capitol insurrection was just the 'beginning' of 'a lot more.'"

-Prosecutors also argued in their pretrial filings that Reffitt's actions deserved a terrorism enhancement at sentencing.
+Prosecutors also argued in their pretrial filings that Reffitt's actions deserved a terrorism enhancement at sentencing, which the judge denied Monday.
 His actions, they alleged, were "clearly" motivated by a desire to "influence or affect the conduct of government by intimidation or coercion, or to retaliate against government conduct," part of the criteria necessary to classify a crime as worthy of a terrorism enhancement.

 "Attacking the United States Capitol," prosecutors wrote, "is a strong indication of intent to influence or retaliate against the government."